Dear readers of ADxS.org, please forgive the disruption.

 Header Image

-Impulsivity in ADHD - Neurophysiological correlates
+Impulsivity in ADHD - neurophysiological correlates

 Sitemap

-Impulsivity in ADHD - Neurophysiological correlates
+Impulsivity in ADHD - neurophysiological correlates

 1. What impulsivity correlates with

-Impulsivity correlates with:
+Impulsiveness correlates with:

-• Externalizing rather than internalizing mental problems1
+• Externalizing rather than internalizing mental health problems1

-• Less sleep on weekends2
+• Less sleep at weekends2

-• Birth via cesarean section2
+• Birth by caesarean section2

 • Birth weight of more than 2.5 kg2